-Should a pupil complain of feeling unwell and, upon assessment by either the Registered Nurse(s) or an appropriate member of staff, it is determined that the giving of a non-prescription, over the counter (OTC) medicine (e.g. paracetamol) would be helpful, the following procedures must be adhered to:
+If a pupil becomes unwell & upon assessment by either the School Nurse or an appropriate member of staff it is decided that the giving of a non-prescription OTC medication would be helpful either to alleviate symptoms or to enable them to remain in school the following procedure should be followed:

-- For children under 16 the parent/carer must have returned an electronic consent for the administration of "over the counter medication" which should be checked prior to administering any medication. - Depending on the pupil's age and their ability to self -consent on the day the pupil's parent may also be contacted by phone to obtain permission for the medication to be administered.
-This is always the case in the Junior School. - For children in the EYFS verbal as well as written consent must be obtained on the day. - The pupil will be given an age appropriate dose (as directed on the medication box/bottle or the insert guidance). - All medication administered to pupils must be recorded electronically on iSAMS - Aspirin must not be given to children under 16 except with the express written permission of a doctor.
+- For pupils under 16 a parent must sign an electronic consent for the administration of "over the counter medication" which should be checked on iSAMS prior to giving any medication. - Depending on the pupil's age, the time of day & their ability/understanding to self consent on the day the pupil's parent may also be contacted by phone to obtain permission for the administration of OTC medication.
+This is always the case in the junior school. - The pupil will be given an age appropriate dose (as directed on the medication box/bottle or the insert guidance).
+Parental request for larger dosages will not be accepted by staff. - All OTC medication administered to pupils must be recorded electronically on the pupil's iSAMS record.

+Aspirin must not be given to children under 16 except with the express written permission of a doctor

-Special Regulations for Children in Reception EYFS
+Special Regulations for Children in EYFS

-DfE regulations now require parents of children in "Early Years settings" (EYFS) i.e. Reception to give written consent on the day that OTC medication is given.
-This written consent can be obtained in the form of an email:
+DfE regulations require parents of children in "Early Years Settings" (EYFS) i.e. Reception classes to give written consent on the day that OTC medication is given.
+This written consent can be obtained in the form of an email

-Staff should telephone parents and ask them to email the office giving written consent (using the Junior School email address prep@grange.org.uk)
+Staff should phone parents and ask them to email the Junior School Office prep@grange.org.uk

-Office staff or the nurse will then copy this email into the child's iSAMS medical record as proof of consent.
+The email should be copied into the child's iSAMS medical record as proof of their consent.